puppetlabs/puppet-docs/source/pe/3.1/overview_about_pe.markdown

 * Trigger immediate puppet runs on an arbitrary subset of your nodes
 * Browse and compare resources on your nodes in real time
-* Analyze events and reports to help visualize your infrastructure over time
+* Analyze events and reports to help you visualize your infrastructure over time
 * Browse inventory data and backed-up file contents from your nodes
 * Group similar nodes and control the Puppet classes they receive in their catalogs
 * Run advanced orchestration tasks